-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measure BHR 60 Residence 2274 Upper James Street, Glanbrook Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 60 RASIMANCA 2274 Upper James Street, Glanbrook Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: A major 6-lane arterial road is proposed adjacent to the east side of the lot (Upper James Street) and the potential alignment of Collector 6N Alternative 3 is proposed on the property.
 Encroachment and property acquisition is expected as a result of the road designs.
 Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer from Upper James Street.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment, property acquisi property should be avoided.
-The proposed on the subject prop property, or removed from the Alternative 1 then Alternative perspective as they will result The road design proposed for U impact to the property.
-The land conditions, resulting in minimal i If the full property or a portion of evaluate the property's CHVI us determined to possess CHVI an impacted by the road design, th property-specific mitigation me The impacts of vibrations may n assessment to ensure there are resulting mitigation measures sh needed.
+Alternative 2 (Amended network) Encroachment, property acquisition, and vibration impacts on the subject property should be avoided.
+The alignment of Collector 6N Alternative 3 proposed on the subject property should be moved to a less sensitive property, or removed from the AEGD TMP network.
+Notably, Collector 6N Alternative 1 then Alternative 1A are preferred from a cultural heritage perspective as they will result in the fewest impacts to BHRs and CHLs.
+The road design proposed for Upper James Street may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If the full property or a portion of it is acquired, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide property-specific mitigation measures.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.
 BHR 61 Residence 19 Talbot Lane, Glanbrook Inventoried; City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: The potential alignment of Collector 6N Alternative 3 is proposed on the property.
 Property acquisition is expected as a result of the road design.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended netwo Acquisition of the subject pro Collector 6N Alternative 3 pro moved to a less sensitive pro network.
-Notably, Collector 6I preferred from a cultural herit fewest impacts to BHRs and C If the property is acquired, a C using Ontario Regulation 9/06 CHVI and is proposed to be di design, then a CHIA is recomm mitigation measures.
+Alternative 2 (Amended network) Acquisition of the subject property should be avoided.
+The alignment of Collector 6N Alternative 3 proposed on the subject property should be moved to a less sensitive property, or removed from the AEGD TMP network.
+Notably, Collector 6N Alternative 1 then Alternative 1A are preferred from a cultural heritage perspective as they will result in the fewest impacts to BHRs and CHLs.
+If the property is acquired, a CHER is recommended to evaluate its CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide property-specific mitigation measures.